DinisCruz/Book_Software_Quality/content/20.Misc-topics/x.2.Quotes.md

   - "A full industrial policy for development of an autonomous cloud computing capability based on Free/Open-Source software"
   - "This is your last chance, after this there is no turning back.
 You take the blue pill, the story ends, you wake up in your bed and believe in what ever you want to believe, You take the red pill, you stay in wonderland, and I show you how deep the rabbit hole goes.
 Remember, all I'm offering is the truth, nothing more", Morpheus to Neo, The Matrix
   - "security features are not necessarily secure features"
+  - "The more solid and fixed apparatus in our manufactured environment will be transformed into ethereal forces; the soft with trump the hard" , Kevin Kelly , @kevin2kelly, https://twitter.com/kevin2kelly/status/727528188805419008